WenChentao/3DeeCellTracker/README.md

 $ conda env create -f 3DCT.yml
 ```

-## 3. Use 3DeeCellTracker (explained by a demo dataset)
+## 3. Use 3DeeCellTracker
-We have compressed the demo data, the weights of pre-trained 3D U-net/FFN models, and the segmentation/tracking results into "Demos190610.zip" which can be downloaded from: [http://ssbd.qbic.riken.jp/set/20190602/](http://ssbd.qbic.riken.jp/set/20190602/)
+We have compressed the demo data(worm1), the weights of pre-trained 3D U-net/FFN models, and the segmentation/tracking results into "Demos190610.zip" which can be downloaded from: [http://ssbd.qbic.riken.jp/set/20190602/](http://ssbd.qbic.riken.jp/set/20190602/).
+Dataset worm4 can be downloaded from [https://ieee-dataport.org/open-access/tracking-neurons-moving-and-deforming-brain-dataset](https://ieee-dataport.org/open-access/tracking-neurons-moving-and-deforming-brain-dataset)
 ### 3.1 Tracking
 #### 3.1.1 Using Jupyter notebook:
 See examples in [Single mode/worm1](Tracking_notebooks/single_mode_worm1.ipynb) and [Ensemble mode/worm4](Tracking_notebooks/ensemble_mode_worm4.ipynb)
 #### 3.1.2 Using IDE (Spyder):
 Two old version of our programs using Spyder were also supplied.
-They are corresponding to the results described in our original paper (Wen et al. eLife, 2021) but was slower.
-See instrouctions [here](Tracking/README.md)
+See instrouctions [here](Tracking/README.md).
+These old programs are corresponding to the results described in our original paper (Wen et al. eLife, 2021) but slower than the updated programs in the two notebooks above.

 ### 3.2 Training 3D U-net (in Spyder)
 #### 3.2.1 Preparations: